-- Fully inform the parent or guardian of the consequences of refusal. - Inform the NBSP of the parental refusal by submission of a signed refusal of newborn screening for religious reasons form or a similar document. - This form must include a statement indicating that the parent or guardian is a member of a recognized religious organization and has been fully informed of the benefits of screening as well as the possible consequences of not having the newborn tested. - Keep a copy of this refusal form in the baby's health record at the birth hospital. - Submit the Newborn Screening Blood Collection Form with complete demographic information, but without the blood sample, to the NBSP. - "Declined testing" should be written in the "Notes" box, the green copy should be retained by the hospital, and the pink copy given to the parents.
+- Fully inform the parent or guardian of the consequences of refusal. - Inform the NBSP of the parental refusal by submission of a signed refusal of newborn screening for religious reasons form. - This form must include a statement indicating that the parent or guardian is a member of a recognized religious organization and has been fully informed of the benefits of screening as well as the possible consequences of not having the newborn tested. - \circ Keep a copy of this refusal form in the baby's health record at the birth hospital. - Submit the Newborn Screening Blood Collection Form with complete demographic information, but without the blood sample, to the NBSP. - "Refusal" should be written in the "Notes" box.
+The green copy should be retained by the hospital, and the pink copy given to the parents.